It can’t be denied that life is better with a Fido around.

 This is what Jennifer Malone wants to help address through the company that she founded, called Stella’s Ride.

 “For me, what I think is most meaningful about us is creating opportunities for the human-animal bond.
-Really.
 There’s so much love that can take place in just 10 minutes of petting a dog.
-And it really can carry through all the rest of your day. this beautiful feeling that you’ve had just being around a dog and then being able to help your team help these dogs kind of banding together.
-Team-building is a powerful tool, I think, for companies in this very difficult work world that we’re living in.”
+And it really can carry through all the rest of your day.”

-As for how the Stella’s Ride program works, Jennifer clarified that she and her team work together in partnership with rescue organizations to schedule outings with enterprises and their workforce.
+As for how the Stella’s Ride program works, Jennifer clarified that she and her team work together with rescue organizations to schedule outings with enterprises and their workforce.

-The outings do not only serve as a way for employees to freely interact with lovable dogs but also become an environment where homeless dogs can show their true personalities outside a dog kennel and possibly match with the right guardians.
+The outings do not only serve as a way for employees to freely interact with lovable dogs.
+They also become an environment where homeless dogs can show their true personalities outside a dog kennel and possibly match with the right guardians.

-If you’re wondering how it benefits Stella’s Ride’s rescue group-partner, you don’t have to worry since the company also posts a donation link that allows people to donate to the rescue organization.
+If you’re wondering how it benefits the rescue group-partner, the company posts a donation link that allows people to donate.

-“I think that’s such an important part because for me, being new to making a contribution in the animal welfare community, my background has been in running an event production company and producing what I find to be interactive and engaging events that connect people in really meaningful ways.
-And I feel like just 10 minutes…of petting a dog has been proven to decrease cortisol levels and reduce stress.
-And so, we feel that there are dogs that need a little help finding a home, and they need a little love in the process.
+“I think that’s such an important part because for me, being new to making a contribution in the animal welfare community, my background has been in running an event production company.
+I produce what I find to be interactive and engaging events that connect people in really meaningful ways.
+And just 10 minutes…of petting a dog can decrease cortisol levels and reduce stress.
+So, we feel that there are dogs that need a little help finding a home, and they need a little love in the process.
 And there are humans that need a little love and energy.”

 Although Jennifer herself made peace with the fact that they aren’t a program for everybody, she believes that partnering with Stella’s ride is still more beneficial for business owners in the long run since their outings are able to increase employee engagement at lesser costs than through other means.